OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/micro-focus-alm-qc.md

 # Pre-requisites

 ## User privileges
-* Create one user for Micro Focus ALM/QC, dedicated to {{SITENAME}}.
+* Create one user for Micro Focus ALM/QC, dedicated to <code class="expression">space.vars.SITENAME</code>.
 This user should not do any other operations from the Micro Focus ALM/QC's user interface.
 For creating user, please refer [Add User to Project](https://admhelp.microfocus.com/alm/en/12.60/online_help/Content/Admin/cust_users_add_to_proj.htm).
 * Micro Focus ALM/QC user must be an **Active site user** in Micro Focus ALM/QC.
 If the user is deactive user in Micro Focus ALM/QC, then activate the user.
 For help on how to activate the user, please refer [Activate the User](#Activate-the-User-as-a-Site-User) in Appendix.
 * To use a particular project in Micro Focus ALM/QC, the user must be present as a **Project User** for that project.
 For help on how to add a project user in the project, please refer [Add project user in project](#Add-project-user-in-project) in Appendix.
 * Micro Focus ALM/QC user must have **Project Administrator** rights on the Project that is to be synchronized.
 For help on how to set the access rights on project, please refer [Add Permissions To Project](#Add-permissions-to-project) in Appendix.